AndrewWPhillips/eggql/README.md

 To make it even easier to allow your data to be accessed from GraphQL, **eggql** adds a "subscript" option (not to be confused with subscriptions).
 This automatically generates GraphQL queries to access individual elements of slices, and arrays by their index or maps by their key.

 This is a unique capability of **eggql** AFAIK.
-Other GraphQL packages (at least all the ones I have tried in Go and other lanaguages) allow you to get a list from an array or slice but have no such facility for maps and do not allow you to "subscript" into a list to retrieve individual elements.
+Other GraphQL packages (at least all the ones I have tried in Go and other languages) allow you to get a list from an array or slice but have no such facility for maps and do not allow you to "subscript" into a list to retrieve individual elements.

 As an example, say you have a map of information on record albums like this: